SimoneOdegard/BusMall/README.md

 2/23 3:14pm Cleaned up code to be easier to read.
 Added the button for results

 2/23 6:30pm Made it so there are no repeats.
 Also added a graph that shows the clicks

+2/24 5:10pm added the 4 steps of converting to json format, put on to local storage, got the items out of storage, and turned back into javascript.
+JB helped walk us through as we completed the project.